Cudillero

 Cudillero (Asturian: Cuideiru) is a municipality in the Principality of Asturias, Spain.
 Nowadays, Cudillero's main economic activities are related to tourism, but it is also known for its fishing industry.
 A legend says that it was founded by the Vikings.
 In addition to Castillian some locals still speak a dialect called Pixueto.

-Usually, Spanish-media considers Cudillero as one of the most beautiful villages in Spain.
+Cudillero is often described in the Spanish media as one of the country's most beautiful villages.